chezhian0599/Web-Scrapping/README.md

 To Scrap data from a bunch of websites and to do text analysis on the scrapped data.

 ## Tools used:
-Programming Language - Python
+- Programming Language - Python
-Text editor - Visual Studio Code
+- Text editor - Visual Studio Code

 ## Libraries Used:
-Pandas
+- Pandas
-Selenium
+- Selenium (from selenium I have imported the webdriver)
-Beautifulsoup
+- Beautifulsoup
-os
+- os

 ## Procedures:
 1. As a preliminary step I have installed all necessary libraries and imported them.